Skip to content

 • Time-consuming set-up and maintenance: The initial configuration of ATF is time-consuming - even with dedicated ServiceNow developers.
 These developers should also expect to dedicate time to maintenance.

 • No RPA capabilities: ATF is not intended for use in your production environment.
-In fact, ServiceNow warn against using ATF for this purpose.
+In fact, ServiceNow warns against using ATF for this purpose.
 To automate in your production environment, you need a tool that is designed for Robotic Process Automation (RPA) (see the difference between RPA vs test automation).
 Although this might not be on the horizon of your business now, down the line, you’ll need to automate more in order to streamline activities and stay competitive.

 Conclusion